-2. Bubble Wrap in Our Mailing Boxes

 If you’ve ever shipped something fragile, chances are you’ve used Styrofoam peanuts.
 But the whole process of packing items for mailing can be daunting.
-Items are coated in protective plastic packaging then bubble wrapped in another layer of plastic, all of which is shoved into a box, this time cardboard, held together with plastic tape.
+Items are coated in protective plastic packaging and then bubble wrapped in another layer of plastic, all of which is shoved into a box, this time cardboard, held together with plastic tape.

-Bubble wrap just isn’t necessary in a world, which despite function largely through computerized systems, is producing more paper waste than ever.
+Bubble wrap just isn’t necessary in a world that, despite functioning largely through computerized systems, is producing more paper waste than ever.
 Firstly, most things are packaged in such a way that we can barely get to them, let alone break them.
-Secondly, there are newspapers, shredded documents, any plastic packaging already around, old wadded up magazine pages and so on that already exist, fulfilling other purposes, that can be used instead.
+Secondly, there are newspapers, shredded documents, any plastic packaging already around, old wadded-up magazine pages, and so on that already exist, fulfilling other purposes that can be used instead.

 Another option: Save and reuse, rather than popping the air pockets, any bubble wrap that might be sent your way.

 3. Plastic Trash Bags to Put Our Other Plastic In

-Plastic trash bags, from some perspectives, can be absolutely bewildering.
+Plastic trash bags, from some perspectives, can be bewildering.
 With all of the errant plastic bags flung around the show these days, people are still — and to no small degree — spending money on more plastic bags specifically made to put the plastic bags they have into.
 No wonder we are reaching a crisis!

 If there must be a liner in the trash can, which there likely doesn’t, why not use a plastic bag that’s already a Pollution problem, rather than buying one specially made for it?
 Trash bags are produced only to be trash.
 That’s freaking insane!
 While some things might be problematic — food, for instance — we can address most of these issues with composting, recycling, upcycling, and so on.
 Most trash never needs to be “trash” but can and should be put to good use elsewhere.

-Later text